The competitiveness of any industry matters. One way to measure competitiveness is the Herfindahl Index, also known as the Herfindahl-Hirschman Index.

-Consumers usually get a bad deal in “concentrated” markets as markets with fewer significant players usually mean less competition.
+Consumers usually get a bad deal in “concentrated” markets.
+This is because markets with fewer significant players usually mean less competition.
 This matters to managers too.
 If you are considering entering a market less competition usually means higher profits.
 Most people think that they will perform better than any competitor, but most are wrong.
-Of course you may be exceptional but without an excellent, objective, reason to think you are better than everyone else you should avoid entering industries with too much competition.
+Of course, you may be exceptional but without an excellent, objective, reason to think you are better than everyone else you should avoid entering industries with too much competition.

 The Herfindahl Index is calculated as the sum of the squares of market shares in the industry.
 So an industry with only one competitor has a score of 1 (i.e. 1^2 = 1).
 This can also be written as 100%^2 and so is known as 10,000 points.
 An industry with three players each with 1/3 of the market has a score of 1/3^2 + 1/3^2 + 1/3^2 = 3/9 = 1/3 or 3,333 points.
 (For more details see pages 38 and 39 of our book, Marketing Metrics).
 The higher the score the more concentrated the industry.

 Scores are only an indicator.
-High scores don’t prove that there is no competition, while low scores don’t prove it exists.
+High scores don’t prove that there is no competition, while low scores don’t prove that competition exists.
 Generally, however, any industry with a high score generates a concern that consumers might not be getting a great deal.
-As the US Department of Justice Anti-Trust Division says:
+As the US Department of Justice (DOJ) Anti-Trust Division says:

 The Herfindahl Index is thus a useful way of measuring competition in an industry.
-Of course you first must define the boundary of the industry but that is a whole other question.
+Of course, you first must define the boundary of the industry but that is a whole other question.

-Read: US Department of Justice, Antitrust Division Website, HERFINDAHL-HIRSCHMAN INDEX, http://www.justice.gov/atr/public/guidelines/hhi.html, Accessed May 14th 2013
+Read: US Department of Justice, Antitrust Division Website, HERFINDAHL-HIRSCHMAN INDEX, http://www.justice.gov/atr/public/guidelines/hhi.html, Accessed May 14th 2013 (checked 11/1/2021)